ruiz7/kosminsa-website/wp-content/plugins/contact-form-to-email/README.txt

 * Thai (th)
 * Ukrainian (uk)

-= Updates =
+= Contact Form to Email Updates =

 New features has been published in the current Contact Form to Email version 1.2.7 based on the feedback received and we would like to thank you all the people that have supported the development, provided feedback and feature requests.
-The plugin is currently over the 180,000 downloads/installations and a new set of updates is already being prepared, any feature requests will be welcome.
+The plugin is currently over the 630,000 downloads/installations and a new set of updates is already being prepared, any feature requests will be welcome.
 Thank you!

 = New: Form Builder =